linuxserver-archive/docker-duckdns-armhf/README.md

 ## Versions

 + **15.10.18:** This image is deprecated.
-PLease use the multi-arch images at linuxserver/duckdns
+Please use the multi-arch images at linuxserver/duckdns
 + **22.08.18:** Rebase to alpine 3.8.
 + **29.05.17:** Rebase to alpine 3.6.
 + **09.02.17:** Rebase to alpine 3.5.